NilBiescas/Synthesis_Project/README.md

 # Instant -> Traducción

-## Data

-Here you have a link for the data needed for each of the model (Might be different data due to the difference between decision trees and neural networks):

-# iDisc Translation Task Assignment: A Machine Learning Approach

 Welcome to our project!
-We are Neil de la Fuente, Nil Biescas, Xavier Soto, Jordi Longaron, and Daniel Vidal, and we have joined forces to revolutionize the way iDisc, a translation company, assigns tasks to its translators.
+We are Neil de la Fuente, Nil Biescas, Xavier Soto, Jordi Longaron, and Daniel Vidal, and we have joined forces to revolutionize the way [iDisc, a translation company](https://www.idisc.com/en/), assigns tasks to its translators.

 ## Project Overview